antimof/UxPlay/README.md

 **-al _x_** specifies an audio latency _x_ in (decimal) seconds in Audio-only (ALAC), that is reported to the client.
 Values in the range [0.0, 10.0] seconds are allowed, and will be converted to a whole number of microseconds.
-Default is 0.25 sec (250000 usec).
-(This replaces the `-ao` option introduced in v1.62, as a workaround for a problem that is now fixed).
+Default is 0.25 sec (250000 usec).   _(However, the client appears to ignore this reported latency, so this option seems non-functional.)_

 **-ca _filename_** provides a file (where _filename_ can include a full path) used for output of "cover art" (from Apple Music, _etc._,) in audio-only ALAC mode.
 This file is overwritten with the latest cover art as